MoroccoAI/Arabic-Darija-NLP-Resources/readme.md

 ## Arabic and Darija Linguistic Resources

 ## Arabic and Darija Communities
-- [Darija Transliteration Tool](link): A web-based tool for transliterating Darija text into the Latin script for improved readability.
+- [International Conference on Arabic Computational Linguistics](https://acling.org/): A web-based tool for transliterating Darija text into the Latin script for improved readability.

-Feel free to contribute to this collection by adding more resources and repositories related to Darija NLP.
-You can submit pull requests or create issues to suggest additions or modifications to the existing content.

 ## Arabic and Darija NLP Conferences